-A 2016 report by the UN Environment Program warned that “livestock often serve as an epidemiological bridge between wildlife and human infections,” adding, “this is especially the case for intensively reared livestock.”
+The UN reported in a 2016 Environment Program that “livestock often serve as an epidemiological bridge between wildlife and human infections,” and that, “this is especially the case for intensively reared livestock.”

 Much like SARS (which was also caused by a coronavirus linked to a Chinese wet market), as well as swine flu, bird flu, COVID-19 spread from animals to humans, starting with those who worked in, or visited, the wet market.
 It is suspected that those who contracted the virus did so by eating or touching an animal who was infected.
 But is this reason enough to become a vegetarian or vegan?

 Some people are eating less meat, in part because they are having a harder time finding it in grocery stores.
 Others are taking this time to reflect on what they put in their bodies and meat is one of the foods they have chosen to cut back on.
 But while companies like Beyond Meat and Impossible Foods saw tremendous demand for their products over the last several years, some say they might have a hard time surviving the pandemic.